GispoCoding/flake8-qgis/README.md

 Avoid using from-imports from qgis protected members

+An exception is made for importing `qgis._3d` (since flake-qgis 1.1.0).
+The underscore in the package name is used to prevent the name from starting with a number, ensuring it is a valid package name.

 #### Why is this bad?
 Protected members are potentially unstable across software versions.
 Future changes in protected members might cause problems.